Bottle Refusal Explained: Why Babies Resist and How to Help

 5. Who’s Offering the Bottle

-- Have Someone Else Offer the Bottle – Let a partner, grandparent, or caregiver try while you’re in another room.
+• Have Someone Else Offer the Bottle – A partner, grandparent, or caregiver may help while mom is in another room.

-- Create a Calm Setting – Dim lights, soft sounds, and a relaxed atmosphere can help.
+• Create a Calm Environment– Dim lights, soft sounds, and a relaxed atmosphere can help.

-- Offer When Baby Isn’t Extremely Hungry – A calmer baby is often more willing to experiment.
+• Offer When Baby Isn’t Extremely Hungry – A calmer baby may be more receptive to experimenting with a bottle.

 Final Thoughts